-Α. A majority of the lesson is spent reading, writing, or speaking about text(s).
-Name of Text: Type of Text(s) (circle): Informational / Literary / Other Media or Format В. The anchor text(s) are at or above the complexity level expected for the grade and time in the school year.
+A. A majority of the lesson is spent listening to, reading, writing, or speaking about text(s)

+Name of Text: Type of Text(s) (circle): Informational / Literary / Other Media or Format В. B. The anchor text(s) are at or above the complexity level expected for the grade and time in the school year.
 Quantitative Measure(s) used: Quantitative Score(s): Approximate Grade Band: To approximate the grade band for the text, consider the quantitative measure or score, the qualitative features, and the related task.
-C. The text(s) exhibit exceptional craft and thought and/or provide meaningful information in the service of building knowledge.
+C. The text(s) exhibit exceptional craft and thought and/or provide meaningful information in the service of building knowledge; where appropriate, the texts are richly illustrated.